Polyurethane Foam: What is Inside Our Furniture?

 Also, Naturepedic offers non-toxic crib mattresses.
 Before purchasing one, please read my posts about the organic crib mattress and solid wood cribs.
 (To get a code for a discount, visit here.)
 Further, when our son outgrew his crib, we got him a Naturepedic organic kids mattress, which he loves.
 (To get a code for 15% off, go here.)

 On top of that, Naturepedic offers an affordable non-toxic mattress Happsy which is GOTS-certified organic, too.
-Happsy is affordable because it comes only in medium firmness and is sold only online.
+Happsy is affordable because it comes only in medium firmness, and you can purchase it only online.
 By the way, you can adjust its firmness with a topper.
 Read my review of this affordable non-toxic mattress.
 (To get a discount code for Happsy, go here.)

 If you are on the lookout for new furniture, you may benefit from my post about soybean foam.
 Briefly, you will learn that soybean foam is basically the same as polyurethane foam.
-And as crazy as it may sound, the CertiPUR-US® certification just proves that the soybean foam is indeed polyfoam.
+And as crazy as it may sound, if soybean foam has the CertiPUR-US® certification, it just proves that the soybean foam is indeed polyfoam.

 So, what are your options for non-toxic upholstered furniture?